Privacy/Proxy Services Accreditation Implementation

 Implementation Project Status

-- The Implementation Review Team (IRT) meets every Tuesday at 15:00 UTC.
+- The Implementation Review Team (IRT) meets as needed on Tuesdays at 14:00 UTC.

 - The IRT is in the final stages of reviewing the following accreditation program materials in preparation for a public comment period: